 An external inspection is carried out looking for damage or alterations that may include gouges, dents or corrosion.
 Special attention is paid to repainted cylinders as they may have been heat treated or had dents and gouges filled.
 To carry out this inspection thoroughly the cylinder boot and mesh are removed.
 Dents, gouges, corrosion or heat treating can all effect the integrity of this high pressure vessel and they can fail test as a result.

 The cylinder is then drained and the valve removed,.
 If in the opinion of the operator the valve requires to be serviced it will usually be serviced at an additional cost.
 The neck thread and internal space is checked for corrosion, wear, pitting or rust.

-Older aluminum cylinders often fail in this area as the neck thread may have corroded or worn beyond the allowed tolerance, this is an automatic failure under the standard.
-Aluminum cylinders can also be badly corroded internally especially if salt water has entered the cylinder.
+Older aluminium cylinders often fail in this area as the neck thread may have corroded or worn beyond the allowed tolerance, this is an automatic failure under the standard.
+Aluminium cylinders can also be badly corroded internally especially if salt water has entered the cylinder.

 Steel cylinders as we all know can be subject to rust, some brands more than others due to the amount of carbon used in the steel when manufactured.